openstack/openstack-ansible/doc/source/install-guide/configure-network-services.rst

    Ensure that ``neutron_plugin_base`` includes all of the plugins that you want to deploy with neutron in addition to the LBaaS plugin.

 #.
-Run the neutron playbook to deploy the LBaaS v2 agent:
+Run the neutron and horizon playbooks to deploy the LBaaS v2 agent and
+   enable the LBaaS v2 panels in horizon:

    .. code-block:: console

        # cd /opt/openstack-ansible/playbooks
        # openstack-ansible os-neutron-install.yml
+       # openstack-ansible os-horizon-install.yml

+.. _lbaas-special-notes

 Special notes about LBaaS
 -------------------------

-The LBaaS default configuration options are changed through the `conf override`_ mechanism using the ``neutron_lbaas_agent_ini_overrides`` dict.
+**LBaaS v1 was deprecated in the Mitaka release and is not available in the Newton release.**

 LBaaS v1 and v2 agents are unable to run at the same time.
 If you switch LBaaS v1 to v2, the v2 agent is the only agent running.
 The LBaaS v1 agent stops along with any load balancers provisioned under the v1 agent.
-The same is true if you choose to move from LBaaS v2 to v1.

 Load balancers are not migrated between LBaaS v1 and v2 automatically.
 Each implementation has different code paths and database tables.
 You need